Use the diagnostic app for vibration symptoms

 Why is my car shaking while driving?

-Common causes include wheel imbalance, tyre damage, bent wheels, worn suspension, brake problems, wheel bearing faults and alignment issues.
+Common causes include wheel imbalance, tyre damage, bent wheels, worn suspension, brake problems, wheel bearing faults, driveshaft wear, alignment issues and engine running faults.

 Why does my car shake at high speed?

-High-speed shaking is often linked to wheel balancing, tyre defects, uneven tyre wear, bent wheels or wheel bearings.
+High-speed shaking is often linked to wheel balancing, tyre defects, uneven tyre wear, bent wheels, suspension play or wheel bearings.

 Why does my car shake when braking?

-Braking vibration often comes from brake discs, pads, calipers, wheel bearing play or suspension movement.
+Braking vibration often comes from brake discs, pads, calipers, wheel bearing play, hub issues or suspension movement.

 Why does my car vibrate at idle?

-Idle vibration is commonly linked to engine mounts, misfires, rough idle, exhaust contact or running faults.
+Idle vibration is commonly linked to engine mounts, misfires, rough idle, exhaust contact, low idle speed or engine running faults.

 Can bad tyres make the car vibrate?